mcuadros/dockership/documentation/configuration.md

 * `DockerEndPoint` (mandatory, multiple): [Docker Remote API](https://docs.docker.com/reference/api/docker_remote_api/) address, if dockership and Docker are running in the same host you can use `unix:///var/run/docker.sock` if not you should enable remote access at the docker daemon (with -H parameter) and use a TCP endpoint. (eg.: `tcp://172.17.42.1:4243`)

+* `Host` (optional): The hostname that the machine will be exposed at.
+Reachable thorugh the `DOCKERSHIP_HOST` variable in Dockerfiles.

 * `CertPath` (optional): If you are running Docker with TLS support you must provide the path to your keys files, just like the [DOCKER_CERT_PATH](https://docs.docker.com/articles/https/) looks.

 * `EtcdServer` (multiple, optional): if none is configured the `Global.EtcdServer` will be used

 ### Project